-- a detailed description of the existing geology and hydrology.
-Any substrate stability issues that could arise should be thoroughly explored. - ii) Water quality of coastal waters in the vicinity of the development.
-Quality Indicators should include but not necessarily be limited to nitrates, phosphates, faecal coliform, oil and grease, and suspended solids. - Climatic conditions and air quality in the area of influence, including particulate emissions from stationary or mobile sources, NO_x, SO_x, wind speed and direction, precipitation, relative humidity and ambient temperatures, - iv) Noise levels of undeveloped site and the ambient noise in the area of influence. - v) Obvious sources of pollution existing and extent of contamination.
+- hydrology.
+Special emphasis should be placed on storm water run-off, flooding potential, drainage patterns and any effect on groundwater by modification of the substrate/sediment.
+Any substrate stability issues that could arise should be thoroughly explored. - ii) Water quality of any existing wells, rivers, ponds, streams or coastal waters in the vicinity of the development.
+Quality Indicators should include but not necessarily be limited to nitrates, phosphates, faecal coliform, and suspended solids. - iii) Climatic conditions and air quality in the area of influence, including particulate emissions from stationary or mobile sources, NOx, SOx, wind speed and direction, precipitation,

-vi) Availability of waste management facilities.
+- relative humidity and ambient temperatures, - iv) Noise levels of undeveloped site and the ambient noise in the area of influence. - Obvious sources of pollution existing and extent of contamination. - vi) Availability of waste management facilities.